Skip to content

 Environmental targets

-All producer responsibility fields are covered by targets for collection of used products and materials per member state.
-Of these collected quantities there are furthermore minimum requirements for recycling and recovery of each material group, in percent by weight.
-These targets for recycling and recovery apply to each member state, and also to each business or compliance scheme subject to producer responsibility.
+All areas covered by producer responsibility are subject to collection targets for used products and materials in each member state.
+Of the quantities collected, there are minimum requirements for recycling and recovery for each material group, expressed as a percentage by weight.
+These recycling and recovery targets apply both at the member state level and to each business or compliance scheme subject to producer responsibility.

 Percentage targets for recycling of packaging materials